Inulin (Not to be confused with insulin - with an s!) is a slightly sweet carbohydrate that has certain beneficial properties.

 It also has medicinal properties.
 It has been shown to reduce high levels of triglycerides.
 These are fats which have been linked to heart disease.
-Also useful in the treatment of constipation.
+Also useful in the treatment of constipation, particularly in elderly people.

 Very detailed scientific information is available in the JN Journal of Nutrition which discusses the uses and health benefits of this substance as well as Oligofructose.